AnnieMT/build-in-hxe-deploy-to-cloud/README.md

 ###Create API

 1. We have developed the database artifacts along with the consumable service, and have deployed all of it in the Cloud.
 The final step is to use the service in a Fiori frontend.
-Go to the SAP API Management console and select the **Create** button to create an API.
+Go to the SAP API Management console at : [https://apiportalapimgmtdr-a37442951.hana.ondemand.com/#/shell/homepage](https://apiportalapimgmtdr-a37442951.hana.ondemand.com/#/shell/homepage) and select the **Create** button to create an API.

     ![API Management](https://github.com/AnnieSuantak/build-in-hxe-deploy-to-cloud/blob/master/images/Step6_1.png)